 Another example is the Surveillance Center, which turns the NAS server into a security recorder for IP cameras.
 In my trial, the app could easily find IP cams in the network but couldn’t correctly detect their makes and models and instead listed them as generic ONVIF cams.
 I needed to enter the correct information manually before I could add the cameras.

 And most of the apps are like that.
 They are great but lack just a bit more attention to detail to be excellent.

 In all, I was able to make almost everything work the way I’d like them to, but it took quite some time to figure things out.
 That can be fun or frustrating, depending on if you’re a geek or not.

 The AS4002T performed well in my testing with a sustained speed of around 120 Megabytes per second for both reading and writing.
 And that’s about as fast as a Gigabit connection can get.

 Note that I tested the server using just one of its Gigabit network ports with a RAID-1 setup.
-This means you can expect even faster performance if you use its port aggregation features or the 10GiB port, and using RAID-0.
-However, at my configuration, the server is already plenty fast, and most of us don’t need more than that.
+This means you can expect even faster performance if you use its port aggregation features or the 10GiB port and using RAID-0.
+However, the server is already fast at my configuration, and most of us don’t need more than that.

 The server also proved to be reliable.
-In the few weeks of testing, I put it through some harsh tests, including pulling out one of its WD Red hard drives during extended operations.
+I put it through some harsh tests in the few weeks of testing, including pulling out one of its WD Red hard drives during extended operations.
 I was able to recover the RAID using another hard drive without any problem at all.